BANKEX/plasma-research/software/operator/README.md

 * Creates `Deposit` transactions to the plasma chain
 * Removes Withdrawn UTXOs from the plasma chain
 * Submits challenges (TODO)
+  * Challenge `Withdraw` events when UTXO is not present in DB
+  * Challenge `WithdrawDeposit` when the deposit transaction is present

 ```